-The new repository for low and intermediate level waste.
-General information operation and decommissioning of four units at Cernavoda NPP assuming 30 to 40 years of operational lifetime per unit.
+The implementation of the Romanian national strategy for radioactive waste management aims to create an operating repository for low- and intermediate-level radioactive waste by 2020.
+The facility will be suitable to accommodate short-lived radioactive waste, with long-lived radionuclides in limited quantities originating from operation and decommissioning of four units at Cernavoda NPP assuming 30 to 40 years of operational lifetime per unit.
 The concept proposed for disposal of the waste is a near-surface repository with multiple barrier system.
 The repository is composed of disposal cells located on the ground surface.
 The cells are placed on a foundation, built on an improved foundation soil.
 Into the disposal cells are located the disposal modules, which contain waste packed in drums, conditioned and stabilized by cementation into a disposal matrix.
-After the introduction of the disposal modules into the cell, the empty spaces are filled with sand.
-Above the last level of the disposal modules there is another layer of backfilling material up to the reinforced concrete plate.
+After the introduction of the disposal modules there is another layer of backfilling material up to the reinforced concrete plate.
 The general view of the repository structure is presented in Figure H1.